jmbeach/PY101-012/_posts/2016-04-30-research-paper-alternative-instructioins.md

 ---
 layout: post
-title: Research Paper Alternative Instructioins
+title: Research Paper Alternative Instructions
 ---

 The following is a guide to signing up and getting started on the research